-– Use EZOfficeInventory’s mobile app to bulk scan QR Codes/Barcodes and do a checkout (or take more actions)
+- Using EZOfficeInventory’s mobile app to bulk scan labels and take actions.

-b) Have to create Barcodes for your items?
-If you want to create barcodes afresh, add a unique sequence of numbers in the Identification Number fields.
-Then create a Print Label template that prints barcodes instead of QR Codes.
-Here are more details on label designing.
+B) You have to create Barcodes for your items: If you want to create Barcodes afresh, add a unique sequence of numbers in the Identification Number fields of items.
+Next, create a Print Label template for your Barcodes.
+Here are more details on label designing and printing.

 Tip: Smaller barcode sequences get scanned quicker.

-Any barcode scanner, which connects with a computer via USB, Bluetooth etc., can be used.
-Three important things to look for, when choosing the scanner:
+Any Barcode scanner that connects to a computer via USB, Bluetooth, etc., can be used with EZOfficeInventory.
+Three important things to look for when choosing the scanner are as follows:

-– Scanner should be able to connect to a Mac/PC and be HID (Human Interface Device) compliant.
+- The scanner should be able to connect to a PC or Mac, and be HID (Human Interface Device) compliant.

-– Should be configurable and allow an @ prefix and an @ suffix (barcode ABC-1234 is scanned as @ABC-1234@).- EZOfficeInventory uses Code 39 for barcode encoding (although our mobile apps support scanning multiple formats).
-So if you’re using barcodes generated via EZOfficeInventory Label Designer, the barcode scanner should support Code 39 type barcodes.
+- EZOfficeInventory uses Code 39 for Barcode encoding, although our mobile apps support scanning multiple formats.
+If you’re using Barcodes generated via the EZOfficeInventory Label Designer, the Barcode scanner should support Code 39 Barcodes.

-Let’s set up a barcode scanner to get started.
-We’ll use Honeywell’s VoyagerCG 9540 in this example.
-You’ll have to consult the Configuration/Quick Start Guide for adding @ signs as suffix as well as prefix to your specific barcode scanner.
-For the Honeywell scanner, the steps are:
+Let’s use the Honeywell VoyagerCG 9540 Barcode Scanner in this example.
+You’ll have to consult the relevant Configuration Guide to add an @ sign as a suffix and prefix to your specific Barcode scanner.
+We’ve outlined the steps for the Honeywell scanner below:

 1) Scan the Enter/Exit Programming barcode.
-Now the scanner will be in programming mode.2) Scan the Configurable Prefix #1 barcode.
-Now the scanner will expect the prefix (@ in our case) to be scanned.3) From the ASCII conversion chart, you’ll see that the @ character is 064.
+The scanner will now be in programming mode.2) Scan the Configurable Prefix #1 barcode.
+Now the scanner will expect the prefix (in our case, @) to be scanned.3) From the ASCII conversion chart, you’ll see that the @ character is 064.

-4) So from the Code Bytes, scan 0, then 6, and then 4 (highlighted as 1st, 2nd and 3rd in the image below).
-Now @ is configured as the prefix that will append every time a barcode is scanned.5) Then scan the Configurable Suffix #1 barcode.
-Now the scanner will expect the suffix (@ in our case) to be scanned.6) From the Code Bytes, scan 0, then 6, and then 4 (highlighted as 1st, 2nd and 3rd in the image below ).
-Now @ is configured as the suffix that will append at the end of every barcode that’s scanned.7) Scan the Enter/Exit Programming barcode again, to exit the programming mode.Here is the excerpt from the VoyagerCG guide, that we used.
+4) From the Code Bytes, scan 0, then 6, and then 4 (highlighted as 1st, 2nd and 3rd in the image below).
+Now @ is configured as the prefix, and will be added to the start of every Barcode that is scanned.5) Next, scan the Configurable Suffix #1 barcode.
+Now the scanner will expect the suffix (in our case, @) to be scanned.6) From the Code Bytes again, scan 0, then 6, and then 4 (highlighted as 1st, 2nd and 3rd in the image below ).
+Now @ is configured as the suffix, and will be appended to every barcode that is scanned.7) Scan the Enter/Exit Programming Barcode again, this time to exit the programming mode.Here is the excerpt from the VoyagerCG guide we used.

-1) Hook up the barcode scanner to your PC/Mac (using USB port or Bluetooth)
+1) Hook up the Barcode scanner to your PC or Mac using a USB port or Bluetooth.

-2) Click on the Search Bar in your app (or use any other text area)3) Scan a barcode say ABC-123
+2) Click on the Search Bar in your app (or use any other text area).

 Log into your account to try this out and let us know what you think at email@example.com.
 You can log in your feedback on our User Community Forum or join in the conversation on Twitter @EZOfficeInventory.